acmcsufoss/js-workshop/README.md

 }
 ```

-JavaScipt supports a `for...of` loop, which iterates over the values of an iterable object.
+JavaScript supports a `for...of` loop, which iterates over the values of an iterable object.
 This is useful for iterating over the values of an array.

 ```js
 for (const value of iterable) {